Read Today’s Text: Psalm 27:1-14

 LIFE OF DAVID

-David wrote the 27th Psalm while hiding in exile from King Saul who had determined to kill him.
+David wrote the 27th Psalm while hiding King Saul who had determined to kill him.
 How often David must have relived the day Samuel had anointed him king wondering when he would assume the throne.

 The path to the throne was not an easy one.
-Most likely, David hadn’t expected the turn of events that forced him to live in exile.
-Although anointed to be the next king of Israel, he was in point of fact forced to live in the desert, hide in caves and implement evasive strategies to avoid Saul’s army.
+Most likely, David hadn’t expected the turn of events that forced him into exile.
+Although anointed to be the next king of Israel, he was forced to live in the desert, hide in caves and implement evasive strategies to avoid Saul’s army.
 David understood adversity.

-The temptation was real; and, David had two opportunities to do that very thing.
-On both occasions, David’s most trusted advisors urged him to use the situation to his advantage and remove Saul permanently (1 Sam.
-24; 26).
+The temptation was real.
+David had two opportunities to do that very thing.
+On both occasions, David’s most trusted advisors urged him to use the situation to his advantage and remove Saul permanently.
 They even made it sound like it was God’s will; but, David knew better and refused (1 Sam.
 24:4-6).

 In that context of adversity and peril, David provides advice to all who face hardship in their own daily experience.

 Scripture tells us David determined not to take matters into his own hands.
-He chose to wait on the Lord—to wait on God’s timetable—to wait on God to deal with his enemies—wait on God to bring him to the place of promise (v.6).
+He chose to wait on the Lord—to wait on God’s timetable—to wait on God to deal with his enemies—to wait on God to bring him to the place of fulfillment (v.6).

 If anyone understood the temptation to panic, be disheartened or give-up on his future, it was David.
 Anticipating that others could learn from his experience, he recommends an antidote—courage (v.14).
-Rather than looking at the severity of his circumstances, David tells us to be courageous and cheerfully carry-on.
+Rather than looking at the severity of our circumstances, David tells us to be courageous and persevere.

-When friends suggest you should take the easy way out, when you keep moving forward in spite of circumstances, courage will empower you to wait on the Lord.
+When friends suggest you should take the easy way out, keep moving forward in spite of circumstances.
+Courage will empower you to wait on the Lord.
 Although challenging, David’s life is proof that waiting on the Lord is the most courageous thing we can do.